morganesque/ghijklmno/src/jekyll/_posts/2012-06-10-my-delicious-bookmarks.markdown

   author_url: http://ikzouhetnietweten.nl/index.php?mod=users&amp;action=view&amp;id=222300
   date: '2014-11-20 22:42:35 +0000'
   date_gmt: '2014-11-20 22:42:35 +0000'
-  content: "To use as an example, let's look at that $30,000 photovoltaic system \rthat
+  content: "To use as an example, let&#8217;s look at that $30,000 photovoltaic system \rthat
     can provide the electrical needs for your home.\rs need for electricity and natural gas from local utility companies.\rOne can use various weather-stripping materials that are easily available in the market, \rand can be purchased under